lyusupov/SoftRF/software/firmware/binaries/README.md

 3. Connect the RAK5005 to your PC by means of a USB cable (Type-A <-> micro Type-B) ;

-4. Press and keep holding BOOTSEL button of RAK11310 Core module ;
+4. Press and keep holding BOOT button of RAK11310 Core module ;

-5. Click RESET button on RAK5005 Base ;
+5. Press and release RESET button on RAK5005 Base ;

-6. Release BOOTSEL button of RAK11310 module.
-A virtual disk with **RPI-RP2** label should appear in your "File manager" afterwards.
+6. Release BOOT button of RAK11310 module.
+A virtual disk with **RPI-RP2** label should appear in your "File manager" afterwards ;

 7. Drag the downloaded firmware file by your pointing device (mouse, trackball,...) , then drop it into **RPI-RP2** disk.
 Wait until the file transfer is complete.